LeoHolguin/configure-ad/README.md

 </p>
 <p>
-Since we actaully changed this computetr to a domain controller we have to sign in by using the domain user we made.
-Finally, when we login to the domain controller we can check if we have succfeully intsalled active direcoty by going to service manager, click on tools and if we don everything right we should be able to see Active directoy user and computers.
-Perfect we installed active diretory and now if we want we can accounts and give them permissions.
+Since we changed this computer to a domain controller we have to sign in by using the domain user we made.
+Finally, when we log in to the domain controller we can check if we have successfully installed the active directory by going to the service manager, clicking on tools and if we have done everything right we should be able to see the Active directory user and computers.
+Congrats we successfully installed active directory and now if we want, we can create accounts and give them permissions.
 </p>
 <br />